MStarmans91/GISTRadiomics/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3839322.svg)](https://doi.org/10.5281/zenodo.3839322)

 # GISTRadiomics
-Scripts to compute the features and fit radiomics models as used in the paper "Differential diagnosis and molecular stratification of gastrointestinal stromal tumors on CT images using a radiomics approach."
-M. P. A. Starmans,
+Scripts to compute the features and fit radiomics models as used in the following paper:

-M. J. M. Timbergen et al., Accepted.
+``M. P. A. Starmans, M. J. M. Timbergen, M. Vos, M. Renckens, D. J. Grünhagen,
+G. J. L. H. van Leenders, R. S. Dwarkasing, F. E. J. A. Willemssen, W. J. Niessen,
+C. Verhoef, S. Sleijfer, J. J. Visser, and S. Klein, “Differential Diagnosis and Molecular Stratification of Gastrointestinal Stromal Tumors on CT Images Using a Radiomics Approach,” J Digit Imaging 35, 127–136 (2022). https://doi.org/10.1007/s10278-022-00590-2``

-Before trying out the code in this repository, we advice you to get familiar with the WORC package through the WORC tutorial: https://github.com/MStarmans91/WORCTutorial.
+Before using the code in this repository, we advice you to get familiar with the WORC package through the WORC tutorial: https://github.com/MStarmans91/WORCTutorial.